-In the first six nine months of 2023, we used \$51.8 million \$98.7 million for financing activities, consisting primarily of \$2.3 million for the payment of contingent consideration related to our 2021 acquisitions, \$0.2 million \$4.6 million for tax withholdings related to net share settlements, and \$50.0 million for the repurchase of TechTarget shares. shares and \$42.6 million for the repurchase of certain of our 2025 Notes.
-In the first six nine months of 2022, we used \$27.1 million \$54.7 million for financing activities, consisting primarily of \$5.2 million for the payment of contingent consideration related to our 2020 and 2021 acquisitions, \$4.4 million for tax withholdings related to net share settlements and \$17.5 million \$45.2 million for the repurchase of TechTarget shares.
+In the first nine three months of 2024, we used \$0.1 million for financing activities, for tax withholdings related to net share settlements.
+In the first three months of 2023, we used \$98.7 million \$27.4 million for financing activities, consisting primarily of \$2.3 million for the payment of contingent consideration related to our 2021 acquisitions, \$4.6 million for tax withholdings related to net share settlements, \$50.0 million for the repurchase of TechTarget shares and \$42.6 million for the repurchase of certain of our 2025 Notes.
+In the first nine months of 2022, we used \$54.7 million for financing activities, consisting primarily of \$5.2 million for the payment of contingent consideration related to our 2020 and 2021 acquisitions, \$4.4 million \$0.2 million for tax withholdings related to net share settlements and \$45.2 million \$25.0 million for the repurchase of TechTarget shares.